 10. Probiotics And Supplements

-Taking supplements to fulfill the body’s deficiency should not be confused with illness.
-These might be either vitamin D (in the USA), vitamin B12 (in Asian countries) deficiency.
+Taking supplements to fulfil the body’s deficiency should not be confused with illness.
+These might be either vitamin D (in the USA), or vitamin B12 (in Asian countries) deficiency.
 Other nutritional deficiencies are omega-3 and omega-6 among vegans.
 These micro-nutrition deficiencies generally go unnoticed but are the root of various chronic diseases on a long go.
 For those consuming a vegetarian diet and plant-based products more, it is advisable to take these vitamin supplements as and when needed.

 11. Shift To Plant-based Foods